 Cuando las nubes eran las olas (When the clouds were waves)

-Cuando las nubes eran las olas is an expansive work created for, and in response to, the Aula Magna, the Central University of Venezuela’s main auditorium.
+Cuando las nubes eran las olas is an expansive work inspired by the Aula Magna, the Central University of Venezuela’s main auditorium.
 The building was designed by architect Carlos Raúl Villanueva in 1953 and lies at the heart of his University City campus in Caracas.
 The Aula Magna houses Alexander Calder’s sculptural Acoustic Ceiling, completed in 1953 and known locally as “Nubes” (clouds) or “Platillos voladores” (flying saucers).
 The work was commissioned by Villanueva to be suspended above the audience in order to correct the acoustics of the hall.
 Although designed in consultation with pioneering American acoustic engineering firm Bolt Beranek & Newman, the ceiling was fabricated in Caracas by local artists, artisans, and technicians.
 Some of those involved in its fabrication included skilled boat builders who migrated from Portugal to Venezuela, attracted to the country’s oil-fueled mid-twentieth century construction boom, while the current economic collapse of the country has produced a marked reversal of migration.

 Deeply embedded in the afterlives of iconic modernist artworks, Navas’ sculptures, installations, and performances often trace the use and misuse of such works over time as they are circulated as reproductions and appropriated, away from the site and context of their original making.
 For Cuando las nubes eran las olas, Navas’ research focuses attention on the production history of the Aula Magna and its Acoustic Ceiling, interweaving analysis of its material and architectural properties with its social and sonic history in an exploration of the psychoacoustic potential of sculpture.

 Supported by The Andy Warhol Foundation for the Visual Arts.
 Commissioned in collaboration with the Calder Foundation.
+Special thanks to IRCAM for residency support.